 Using the earpiece, the performer can listen to their instrument or vocals during the performance.
-In-ear Monitor systems are called “monitors” because they were designed for performers to monitor a combination of sounds that come from different places.
+In-ear Monitors are called “monitors” because they were designed for performers to monitor a combination of sounds that come from different places.

-There are several choices of wireless IEMs in the market, and choosing can be overwhelming for beginners.
+There are several choices of wireless in-ear monitors in the market, and choosing can be overwhelming for beginners.
 Here, we’ll be reviewing the following wireless in-ear monitors to introduce you to some great products.

 Here are the Best Wireless In-Ear Monitor Systems we’ll be reviewing:

 - Sennheiser Pro Audio G4-Twin-A1 In-Ear Monitor System